benthehorn/disturbed-unit/assignment-1.md

 import matplotlib
 > import matplotlib is a plotting library for python, for making graphs, for example (prices.png)
 > import matplotlib.pyplot as plt extends the functionality of the plotter.

 ```
 def download_txt(url, save_path='./downloaded'):
     response = requests.get(url)
     with open(save_path, 'wb') as f:
         f.write(response.content)
 ```
+> The download_txt is a function which takes two parameters.
+We can tell that actually only one parameter is needed to invoke the function, since the save_path parameter has a default value bound to it, if not specified otherwise.
+The function sends out a Get request to a specified URL, and assigns the response into the, well, response variable.
+Using the open() method, we're accessing the URL's response, and with the specified download filepath and open-mode _wb_, being _write_ and _binary_.
+So we're opening the file in binary + writing mode, and assigning this writer to the f variable.
+The function ends off with calling the write() method, generating the content to the file in the /downloaded folder.
 ```
 def generate_csv(txt_input_path, csv_output_path):
     with open(txt_input_path, encoding='utf-8') as f: